-iperf3 is a free open source, cross-platform command-line based program for performing real-time network throughput measurements.
-It is one of the powerful tools for testing the maximum achievable bandwidth in IP networks (supports IPv4 and IPv6).
+iperf3 is a free open-source, cross-platform command-line-based program for performing real-time network throughput measurements.
+It is one of the most powerful tools for testing the maximum achievable bandwidth in IP networks (supports IPv4 and IPv6).

-With iperf, you can tune several parameters associated with timing, buffers, and protocols such as TCP, UDP, SCTP.
+With iperf, you can tune several parameters associated with timing, buffers, and protocols such as TCP, UDP, and SCTP.
 It comes in handy for network performance tuning operations.

 Its results include time interval in seconds, data transferred, bandwidth (transfer rate), loss, and other useful network performance parameters.
 It is primarily intended to assist in tuning TCP connections over a particular path and this is what we will focus on in this guide.